 Due to her size and spherical shape, Ceres was reclassified as a "dwarf planet" in Aug 2006, along with Pluto and Erisappropriately honoring Ceres to be the Mother of the asteroids; and now places a "planet" in the orbital location where a planet should liein this case along with her many children.

-Ceres, the Great Mother, brings awareness to how we nurture and to that which is truly nurturing to us.
+Ceres, mother of the asteroids, brings awareness to how we nurture and to that which is truly nurturing to us.
 Ceres embodies both mothering and agricultural qualities and brings attention to our relation with the Earth, the land, the seasons, and the harvesting of crops.
 Ceres is associated with fertility, the womb and stomach.
 Ceres brings attention to all that is cyclical in natureto bounty, fertility and fecundity as well to the withholding or denial of bestowing that bounty.
 Astrological placements of Ceres reveal the nature of and areas of life in which we nurture and receive nurturing, but also how we may withhold our capacity to nurture or resist being nurtured ourselves, which is based around issues of self worth and self esteem.
 Ceres reveals our ability to be in universal flowthe unification of giving and receiving as one flow of energy through ourselves.
 Ceres asks for acknowledgment of our inner needs, to have self love and self worth.
 Ceres brings awareness to our capacity to care for others as well as the Earth.
 Due to Ceres resonance with the land, agriculture and the environment, Ceres is most often prominent in charts associated with catastrophic events that result in environmental change.

 Potential Ceres issues are: fear of abundance, lack and material struggle; low self esteem; unworthiness; abandonment / rejection issues expressing as attachment to people and things, manipulation of loved ones, over-attachment to siblings, possessiveness, and control of siblings or of one's creations; mother-child complexes; and barrenness.